gmr/erlln/README.md

     postgres=# NOTIFY erlln, 'Test payload';
     NOTIFY

-And you should see the following:
+And you should see the following in the terminal running the erlln application:

     Received NOTIFY on channel erlln: Test payload

-The application is listening for a payload of `stop` to shutdown:
+The application is listening for a payload of `stop` to shutdown.
+In the psql session:

     postgres=# NOTIFY erlln, 'stop';
     NOTIFY